What Will My Day Include

 Art Therapy and Art Studio Groups

 Art Therapy is part of our Clinical Outreach Program, and part of the healing process for patients.
+No prior art training or experience is necessary for you to participate.
 Individual patients, assisted by the art therapist, use all forms of art and the creative process of making art to improve and enhance their physical, mental and emotional well-being.
-No prior art training or experience is necessary.
-Please ask your therapist about the days and times for the Art Studio sessions.
+Please ask your therapist about the days and times for the Open Art Studio sessions.
+The art studio is located on the 6th floor and participation for inpatients is free of charge.

 Horticulture Therapy and Open Greenhouse